Dr. Bloodmoney, or How We Got Along After the Bomb: Plot summary

-Walt Dangerfield, supplied with enough rations to last him for at least several more years, as well as a vast treasury of books and musical recordings, has become a disc jockey in orbit.
-His broadcasts help provide some sense of continuity with pre-war civilization in the isolated settlements that comprise the postwar world.
-His wife Lydia committed suicide at some point during the intervening period.
-Dangerfield has begun to experience symptoms of an unknown medical condition, causing some of his listeners to worry.
+Walt Dangerfield, equipped with enough rations to last for several more years, along with an extensive collection of books and musical recordings, has become an orbiting disc jockey.
+His broadcasts offer a semblance of continuity with pre-war civilization to the isolated settlements of the postwar world.
+His wife, Lydia, committed suicide during the intervening period.
+Now, Dangerfield is showing symptoms of an unknown medical condition, causing concern among some of his listeners.

 In Marin County survivors including Bonny Keller, Dr. Stockstill, June Raub and Hoppy Harrington have organized into a self-governing community.
 Harrington, a Thalidomide baby missing all four of his limbs, harbors a quietly smoldering resentment of the patronizing and condescending attitudes he endured before the war.
 He has now become a successful mechanic thanks to electronic servo-mechanism technology as well as his gradually increasing abilities of psychokinesis or mind-over-matter.
 As such, he becomes a genuinely respected and absolutely indispensable member of the community.
 His ultimate goal, however, is to dominate and humiliate the people within his community through intimidation via his increasingly capricious and violent misuse of his ever-strengthening powers.
-He's been using his talents to gradually weaken Walt Dangerfield in order to take over Dangerfield's much-beloved satellite transmissions.
+He has been using his talents to gradually weaken Walt Dangerfield in order to take over Dangerfield's much-beloved satellite transmissions.
 Meanwhile, Bluthgeld, under the assumed name of Jack Tree, lives as a sheep farmer outside the community.
 One outsider searching for the infamous Bluthgeld was exposed by Bonny Keller and summarily executed for his troubles.

 Stuart McConchie has become a travelling entrepreneur in the post-apocalyptic world, selling "smart" robotic rat traps for a company based in post-war Berkeley.
 Still holding onto his ambitious pre-war salesman's mentality, McConchie travels to Marin County to meet Andrew Gill, a cigarette and alcohol entrepreneur, to discuss the re-introduction of automation within his factory as an agent of Berkeley-based business interests.
 His appearance in West Marin startles Hoppy Harrington and Bruno Bluthgeld, both of whom had last seen McConchie on the day of the "Emergency".